How Long Does a Siamese Cat Live

 • Exercise

 Playtime for cats is essential to keep them fit mentally as well as physically.
-Playtime helps the cat to fight obesity, improve its grooming flexibility and elevated levels of endorphins.
+Playtime helps the cat to fight obesity, improve its grooming flexibility, and elevate levels of endorphins.
 Scheduled playtime enhances overall health and hence their life span.

 • Stressors